ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 We also followed a more technical security course which explained some of the most common attacks and how to avoid them.

 ### Devops
 The trajectory also included courses about the devops culture.
-We got introductions to docker, kubernetes, openshift.
+We got some introductions to docker, kubernetes and CI/CD.

+#### Docker
+This course was given by  [Tom Verelst](/author/tom-verelst).
+He explained us the basics of containerization, more specifically how this is done by Docker.
+During this hands-on session we learned how to work with containers and images.
+We learned how to use, create and delete them.
+There was also an explaination of  theory behind containerization and what the advantages are of using this, especially when compared to using virtual machines.

+#### Kubernetes & Cloud
+There were multiple sessions about how these containers are managed.

 ### Backend